-The Law Center will strive to complement and grow the state's strengths by continuing to develop the Law Center's facilities, programs, activities, and community involvement.
+The Law Center will continue to develop its facilities, programs, activities, and community involvement.
 The Law Center will increase its visibility by highlighting the accomplishments of students, faculty, and staff.
 Where possible, the Law Center will attain appropriate accreditations.
-It will provide educational opportunities for lifelong learning and cultural enrichment, and develop and maintain partnerships with other entities to better serve the educational needs of the state.
+It will provide educational opportunities for lifelong learning, cultural enrichment, and create and maintain partnerships with other entities to better serve the educational needs of the state.